 Fishing permits and other applicable licenses

-Check local laws and regulations, which vary per state and park, to ensure you have the appropriate documents to engage in certain recreational activities specific to your campsite (and click here to learn more about how to prepare for a fishing trip in the national parks).
+Check local laws and regulations, which vary per state and park, to ensure you have the appropriate, essential documents to engage in certain recreational activities specific to your campsite (and click here to learn more about how to prepare for a fishing trip in the national parks).

 Remember all the other activities you took the time to plan; hiking, horseback riding, and more?
 Make sure you carry a written document of them, so you can stay on track and experience everything on your agenda!
 No one likes to forget the main event!